flipnoteeta/demo/README.md

 # Downloading flipnotes
 There are 3 file formats (PPM, GIF, and MP4).
 They're free and you can save by downloading them: From DSi to computers.

-# Offical is coming soon
+# Offical website is coming soon
-Flipnote Eta will be launch soon, with sample flipnotes won't included.
+As the prototype layout and the sample flipnotes abandoned in favor of upcoming experience.
+We continue to update for a single time every month.